jakehadar/py-snake/README.md

  $ python setup.py develop
 ```

+Both methods of installation will create an executable `snake` for your active Python environment.
+Whenever this environment is active, `snake` will be scoped in your PATH and playable.

 Usage
 -----
-Once py-snake is installed, start a new game by running `snake` from from command line.
+After installation, start a new game by running `snake` from any directory on command line.

 ``` {.sourceCode .bash}
 $ snake
 ```

-Optionally pass `--help` flag for more info.
+Optionally pass the `--help` flag to see options available for game configuration.

 ``` {.sourceCode .bash}
 $ snake --help